Hamburger

 Limited liability company

-At a minimum, a limited liability company will require a New Zealand Company number and be registered for tax.
+At a minimum, a limited liability company will require a New Zealand Company Number.
+Some must also be registered for tax.
 Many businesses also choose to register for a New Zealand Business Number.

 There are no other general registrations, licenses or permits that are required to establish a company or conduct business in New Zealand which depends on the nature of the business conducted and the products and/or services suppled in connection with that business.